saltstack/salt-enhancement-proposals/salt-file-protocol-file-listing-details.md

 eTag is a string which must be unique for the file/directory, when a minion fetches the file it should cache the eTag value.
 Minion does not need to calculate the eTag.
 If the reported eTag changes the minion knows the file has changed.

+And alternative structure would be nested dictionary instead of the flat dictionary shown above

 ## Unresolved questions
 [unresolved]: #unresolved-questions